|

 Wellsboro Agitator – July 29, 1903

-Mrs. Minnie Lee, aged 58, the wife of Daniel H. Lee, of Deerfield,
+Mrs. Minnie Lee, aged 58, the wife of Daniel H. Lee, of Deerfield, died at her

-and her husband, she is survived by one son, Mr. Joseph Lee.
+she is survived by one son, Mr. Joseph Lee.

 LEE Daniel H